A Revelation!

 Lech Walesa is elected President of Poland on 9th December.

-Saddam Hussein releases all foreigners held hostage in Kuwait and Iraq who wish to leave.
-The first of the freed hostages arrive at Heathrow airport on 10th December.
+Saddam Hussein releases the foreigners who had been seized when Iraq invaded Kuwait and held captive for more than four months.
+The first of the freed hostages arrive at Heathrow Airport on Monday, 10th December.

 Agnetha Faltskog (ABBA) marries a Swedish surgeon, Tomas Sommerfeld, on 15th December.